 - a.
-When notice of cancellation is given before midnight of the fifth business day following enrollment acceptance all registration fees, tuition and any other charges, shall be refunded to the student. - b.
-When notice of cancellation is given after midnight of the fifth business day following enrollment acceptance but prior to the end of the Trial Enrollment Period, the school may retain no more than the registration fee, D.O.T Physical and D.O.T Drug Screen for CDL students, and Background Check for BNA students which may not exceed \$150 or 50% of the cost of tuition, whichever is less. - c.
-When notice of cancellation is given after midnight of the fifth business day following enrollment acceptance and after the student's completion of the Trial Enrollment Period, but prior to the student's completion of 5% of the program of instruction, the school may retain the registration fee, D.O.T Physical, D.O.T Drug Screen for CDL students , Background check for BNA students, the cost of any books or materials which have been provided by the school, and an amount not to exceed 10% of tuition and other instructional charges or \$300, whichever is less. - d.
-When a student has completed in excess of 5% of the program instruction, the school may retain the registration fee, D.O.T Physical and D.O.T Drug Screen for CDL students, Background Check for BNA students, and the cost of any books or materials which have been provided by the school, but shall refund part of the tuition and other instructional charges in accordance with whichever of the following applies: - 1.
-After 5% of the program of instruction up to 10% of the program of instruction, the school shall refund at least 90% of the tuition and fees. - 2.
-After 10% of the program of instruction up to 15% of the program of instruction, the school shall refund at least 80% of the tuition and fees. - 3.
-After 15% of the program of instruction up to 25% of the program of instruction, the school shall refund at least 55% of the tuition and fees. - 4.
-After 25% of the program of instruction up to 50% of the program of instruction, the school shall refund at least 30% of the tuition and fees. - 5.
-In case of the withdrawal after 50% of the program, the school shall retain 100% of the tuition and fees.
+When notice of cancellation is given before midnight of the fifth business day after the date of enrollment all registration fees, tuition and any other charges, excluding any unreturned books and supplies, the D.O.T.
+Physical and D.O.T Drug Screen, shall be refunded to the student. - b.
+When notice of cancellation is given after midnight of the fifth business day following enrollment acceptance but prior to the end of the Trial Enrollment Period, the school may retain no more than the registration fee, any unturned books and supplies, D.O.T Physical and D.O.T Drug Screen. - c.
+When notice of cancellation is given after midnight of the fifth business day following enrollment acceptance and after the student's completion of the Trial Enrollment Period, the school may retain the registration fee, D.O.T Physical, D.O.T Drug Screen and the cost of any books or materials which have been provided by the school, plus a sum equal to the exact pro rata portion of tuition, fees, and other charges that the length of the completed portion of the program bears to its total length.
+The exact portion will be determined on the ratio of the number of days of instruction completed by the student to the total number of instructional days in the program (or clock hours in the case of clock hour programs). - c.
+When notice of cancellation is given after midnight of the fifth business day following enrollment acceptance and after the student's completion of the Trial Enrollment Period, the school may retain the registration fee, D.O.T Physical, D.O.T Drug Screen and the cost of any books or materials which have been provided by the school, plus a sum equal to the exact pro rata portion of tuition, fees, and other charges that the length of the completed portion of the program bears to its total length.
+The exact portion will be determined on the ratio of the number of days of instruction completed by the student to the total number of instructional days in the program (or clock hours in the case of clock hour programs).